codetit4n/axelar-two-way-nft-example/client/README.md

-# Testing two way GMP App
+# Two Way GMP Testing

-This is to test the logic written on the smart contracts.
+This is a simple CRA (Create React App) to test the logic written on the smart contracts.